nikolayg/nikgrozev-website/_posts/blog/2017-10-01-async-await.md

 for `then` callbacks.
 Finally, we invoke the `async` function which simply spawns a promise which encapsulates the logic of invoking the other promises.

+Indeed in the first example (without `async`/`await`), the promises will be fired in parallel.
+In this case we do the same (lines 7-8).
+Notice that we don't use `await` until **lines 11-12**, when we block the execution until both promises have resolved.
+Afterwards, we know that both promises have resolved (similarly to using `Promise.all(...).then(...)`) in the previous example.

 The underlying computational process is equivalent to the one depicted in [previous section](#composite-promises).
 The code, however, is much more readable and straightforward.